mikelueck/perpetua/README.md

 * [ML] K/V store will be memory bound (I guess depends on implementation) and may have crashes while postgres will persist values between runs
 * [ML] Postgres is likely slower and may have primary key problems requiring retries.
 * [ML] Any sensitive data should be encrypted at rest so that attack vectors are mitigated.
+* [ML] This app is particularily bad...it should be using HTTPS and POST rather than GET.
+Many web servers will log the GET request (never the POST payload) so you are exposing customer sensitive information the way this is written.

     * what metrics are useful to collect
-* [ML] for symplicity I used flask -> prometheus exporter but this is probably not the most robust way as it will require operation overhead of running Prometheus data
+* [ML] for symplicity I used flask -> prometheus exporter but this is probably not the most robust way as it will require operation overhead of running Prometheus server (which has been known to have robustness issues)

 * [ML] Queries per second (per end point, status)
 * [ML] CPU (given CPU bound)